micmejia/bible-dump/NKJV/John/John 1.md

 Jesus answered and said to him, "Because I said to you, 'I saw you under the fig tree,' do you believe?
 You will see greater things than these."

 ###### 51
-And He said to him, "Most assuredly, I say to you, hereafter[^o] you shall see heaven open, and the angels of God ascending and descending upon the Son of Man."
+And He said to him, "Most assuredly, I say to you, hereafter you shall see heaven open, and the angels of God ascending and descending upon the Son of Man."